Shell script snippets to check if you have an executable or binary

 I often need to check if a particular executable is present in the

-bash scripts.
-Below presents the different solutions that have worked for these shell scripts for me.
+scripts.
+Below presents the solution that has worked for these shell

 Bash Shell #